I-5-6-3.New York (Redeterminations-Closed Cases; NYRD)

 a.
 Redeterminations of Closed Hearings Level Cases

 In redeterminations of closed hearings level cases, under no circumstances can the ALJ dismiss the case, even if the individual does not appear at the time and place of the redetermination hearing, or if the individual is deceased.
-If the individual fails to appear and does not establish good cause, or waives the right to appear at the hearing, the ALJ will issue a decision on the record.
+If the individual fails to appear and does not establish good cause, or waives the right to appear at the hearing, the ALJ will issue an on the record decision.

 NOTE 1: